 What works better is to look within ourselves and ask:

-The answer will be a lot more on the spiritual side than you first thought.
+The answers tend to be a lot more on the spiritual side than you might have imagined..

 I love this whole concept of protecting the asset.
 Think about that first.
 Many of you reading this have big responsibilities in life and you need to rise to the occasion.
 Stop for a moment to seriously think about your wellbeing and you will see that this will have ripple effects on your business and personal life.

 Deep down, we all want to rise at this time.
 We want to be the best we can be for ourselves, our loved ones, and our colleagues who keep our companies afloat.
 And as people begin to recognize that the key to serving and leading others starts with our wellbeing, we’ll begin to see major shifts in the way we work together.